frazermills/snake-game/README.md

 ## Special Thanks:
 * A huge thank you to [Joth](https://opengameart.org/users/joth) for creating the [music I used in my game](https://opengameart.org/content/cyberpunk-moonlight-sonata) and putting it in the public domain so that anybody can use it.

+## Github pages:
+[Here is the github pages website for the project](https://frazermills.github.io/snake-game/), I hope to make some changes to it soon.

 ## Built With:
 * python 3